nydailynews/style/README.md

 _Listed in order of importance_.

-1. Every image must have an alt tag
+1. Every image must have an alt tag with a value that describes what you would see if you can see the image.
+    1. The exception: If the image is purely decorative, the alt tag ought to be empty, ala ` alt=""`.
 1. When writing a link, make sure the linked words adequately describe what the reader gets when they click or tap.
+[Here's a good article about writing link text](https://www.nngroup.com/articles/writing-links/) (note that it wasn't written for journalists).
 1. Header elements must not skip ascending / descending order `<h1>` then `<h2>` then `<h3>`, only one `<h1>` per page.

 ## HTML style